zsteinkamp/zs-Feedback-Matrix/README.md

 Also, do not unmute the bottom two chains that are labeled `From A (muted)` and `From B (muted)`.
 These are also critical pieces of how this device is working.

+### Preset Snapshots
+There are a few preset snapshots to get you started.
+* `Init` - Pure dry signal.
+Click this if things get too loud!
+* `Dub Cross` - A fun and mellow cross-feedback setup that's a nice trippy basis.
+* `Independent` - The two chains do not feed into one another.
+They are two independent feedback loops.

 ### Mapped Controls
 The effects rack has 7 mapped knobs.